cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ### Put the final ContractReceiptStateRoot = hamt_put(cbor); // this the for returning to requestor for future state prediction, "this state is my prediction"

-# background procedures for mining user, which requires wifi and power plugged, while missing wifi or plug will switch to normal user mode.
-TAU POT consensus is a type of CBC enhanced POT.
-0. load android wake-lock and wifi-lock;  utorrent
-1. random walk until connected to next relay, and keep a list of relays; random walk until connected to next miner, and keep a list of addresses with power and balance; note: combine relay and peer random walking in one step to reduce connection jam;
-2. request the future state from the peer; get coinbase tx, from coinbase tx, get previous root,
-3. graphsync for TminerBalance, if success, hamt_get(TminerBalance and TminerNounce) traverse ONEWEEK history states from the miner, while keep accounting of the state root array; mining based on curent safty K and build&validate (k+1) state JSON for requested; when connection timeout from the peer, go to step(1)
-4. go to step (1), until half of the know mining peers are traversed.
-5. calculate the CBC safety state k, if k it out of mutable range, that is n-ONEWEEK, then go to step (1).
-6. random walk until connect to a next relay; random walk until connect to a next miner
-7. start mining by following the longest chain, and verify n-ONEWEEK to n+1, build&validate (n+1) state JSON for requested when peers timeout, go to step (6)
-8. when new added mining nodes increase 33% or self-disconnected 12 hours, go to step (1).
-* miner always response to request of n+1 state, never initating push blocks to others.
-It is simple and staying in graphsync. mutable range is set for one week.
-当用户访问视频时，先拿到transactionNounceLog,里面含有swarm peers，就是种子服务，然后开始下载，其实去多个ipld node下载。一个video可以被切成很多key-blocks.
 ### B. Collect votings from peers has two modes: miner and non-miner:
 #### B1. non mining users, which are on battery power or telecome data service.
 * node will maitain three sets of hamt keys